What is an inguinal hernia?

 Inguinal hernias usually cause a soft bulge.
 The bulge may be there all the time or only during coughing or straining when passing stool.
 Sometimes, there's no bulge but the doctor can feel a hole in the muscle.

-Sometimes part of the intestine becomes trapped in the scrotum, and the bulge becomes firm, tender, and red.
+Sometimes part of the intestine becomes trapped and the bulge becomes firm, tender, and red.
 The intestine's blood supply may shut off (a condition called strangulation), which is very painful and dangerous.

 Go to the hospital right away if you think your child has a trapped inguinal hernia.